Towards the end of the webinar, a participant asked what is the minimum size of water system asset management is useful

 Heather further says:

 I think you can do it in everyday thinking.
 Most of us have personal budgets that are never-ending.
 We have a finite amount of money.

 Or if you choose to fix your house up, or move, or something, how does that impact other things in your life?

 So it’s no different than, like a very, very small water utility, which has to make those same decisions.
-If I choose to do more replacement of this, I can’t do some of that.
+If I choose to do more replacement for this, I can’t do some of that.

-It’s just really decision-making and thought process used.
+It’s just really the decision-making and thought process used.
 I don’t think there is a level at which it’s too low to do infrastructure asset management.

 Yes, just keep it on the right scale.
 And you don’t need a 500-page document if you’ve got a 10- household water utility.

 And you don’t need a 10-million-dollar program either.
 If you’ve got five assets, a piece of paper might do or an Excel spreadsheet.